ibm-cloud-docs/solution-tutorials/vpc-public-app-private-backend.md

    b.
 Select a location.
    c.
 Enter the IP range for the subnet in CIDR notation, i.e., **10.240.0.0/24**.
 Leave the **Address prefix** as it is and select the **Number of addresses** as 256.
 5. Select **Use VPC default** for your subnet access control list (ACL).
 You can configure the inbound and outbound rules later.
-6. Switch the public gateway to **Attached** because attaching a public gateway will allow all attached resources to communicate with the public Internet.
+6. Switch the public gateway to **Attached** because attaching a public gateway will allow all attached resources to communicate with the public internet.
 You can also attach the public gateway after you create the subnet.
 7. Click **Create virtual private cloud** to provision the instance.

-To confirm the creation of subnet, click on **All virtual private clouds** breadcrumb > select **Subnets** tab and wait until the status changes to **Available**.
+To confirm the creation of subnet, click on **All virtual private clouds** breadcrumb, then select **Subnets** tab and wait until the status changes to **Available**.
 You can create a new subnet under the **Subnets** tab.

 ## Create a bastion for secure management
 {: #bastion-secure-management}

 To reduce exposure of servers within the VPC you will create and use a bastion instance.
 Administrative tasks on the individual servers is going to be performed using SSH, proxied through the bastion.
-Access to the servers and regular Internet access from the servers, e.g., for software installation, will only be allowed with a special maintenance security group attached to those servers.
+Access to the servers and regular internet access from the servers, e.g., for software installation, will only be allowed with a special maintenance security group attached to those servers.

 ### Create a bastion security group